v41nw7jl/codespaces-django/README.md

 ├── requirements.txt        # List of dependencies

-### Notes:
-1. Replace `your-username`, `your.email@example.com`, and other placeholders with your actual details.
-2. Add screenshots of your application in the `screenshots/` folder and update the paths in the `Screenshots` section.
-3. Include a `LICENSE` file if you want to specify the license for your project.

-This `README.md` provides a comprehensive guide for users and contributors to understand and use your project.
-Let me know if you need further assistance!

-I don't have the capability to directly edit files in your repository.
-You can use the following markdown content to update your README.md file:

-Markdown
 # GitHub Codespaces ♥️ Django

 Welcome to your shiny new Codespace running Django!
 We've got everything fired up and running for you to explore Django.